decentraland/documentation/content/creator/sdk7/web-editor/web-editor.md

 ## Moving around

-To find your way around the editor:
+To find your way around the web editor:

 - Use **A** and **W** to move close or far.
 You can also use the mouse scroll wheel, or **+** and **-** keys
 - Use **S** and **D** to move sideways.